My son will follow his 'Raj Dharma', I will follow my 'Rashtra Dharma': Yashwant on BJP MP Jayant Sinha | Politics

 Sinha, who was part of the Atal Bihari Vajpayee-led NDA cabinet, said, if elected, he would put an immediate end to the ''misuse'' of government agencies as a tool to target political opponents and will ensure that justice and fairness prevail.

-Sinha will file her nomination papers on Monday.
+Sinha will file his nomination papers on Monday.
 A host of Opposition leaders, including Rahul Gandhi, Mallikarjun Kharge, Sitaram Yechury, Sharad Pawar and Mamata Banerjee, are expected to accompany him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)